 PLEASE NOTE: The pub is open on the FIRST MONDAY of each month from 1700 until 2300.

 New Victoria House, Western Park Road

 Situated in the former New Victoria Brewery Company premises, which closed in 1953, the Roam Brewery Tap opened on Saturday 10 August 2019.
-It has a light and airy feel, with several large tinted windows allowing the sun to flood in.
-Two real ales from the range will always be available, supplementing the six craft beers also on tap, including several guest beers.
-Third-pint tapas is also available.
-As well as the brewery itself, there is an on-site brewery shop and bakery selling a fine selection of breads and pastries open six days a week, and pizzas when the tap is open.
+It has a light and airy feel, with two large tinted windows allowing the sun to flood in.
+Two real ales from their range will be available, supplementing the six craft beers also on tap, sometimes including guest beers.
+Third-pint tapas is available and also two thirds of a pint is served.
+As well as the brewery itself, there is Takeaway's of their beers in cans and bakery selling a fine selection of breads and pastries open six days a week, and pizzas when the tap is open.

 - Stoke Inn

 One of the few pubs to serve real ales in the western part of the city, the three regualr beers are supplemented by up to three guest beers, sourced locally, although they can come from further afield.
 An annual beer festival is held in August.
 Good value food is served daily from 1200 - 1430 (1600 Sun) and 1800 - 2030 (not Sun, Mon or Tue evenings).
 Free pool Mon - Fri 1200-1700, happy hours and other special offers feature daily.
 Weston's Old Rosie real cider is available, with at least one other guest real cider.
 Motorhomes may be parked here by prior arrangement!
 A community lending library also features.

 15 St Andrew Street